usememos/memos/docs/common-questions.md

 # Common questions 🤔

-This is a curated list of common questions from the discord sever
+This is a curated list of common questions about memos.

 ## Index
 - Usage questions